monero

 echo "log-level=0" >> monerod.conf

-If you want to be able to connect your wallet from another machine, add the following:
+To be able to connect your wallet from another machine, please add the following:

 echo "rpc-bind-ip=0.0.0.0" >> monerod.conf